nkuhan/Hello-world/README.md

 # Hello-world
-This is a Hello-world repository for testing purposes Here with I am editing the readme file.
+This is a Hello-world repository for testing purposes.
+Here with I am editing the readme file.